c4tom/DreamDevBox/docs/intermediate/best-practice.rst

 ========

 The :ref:`env_timezone` value will affect PHP and web serverequally.
-It does however not affect any other official Docker container that are used within the Devilbox.
+It does however not affect any other official Docker container that are used within the DreamDevBox.
 This is an issue that is currently still being worked on.

 Feel free to change this to any timezone you require for PHP, but keep in mind that